RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/StageOptions.md

 In order to maintain diversity, you can use this setting to limit the number of results deriving from the same structure (result from previous stage) that are kept.

-A value of 0 (which is default) means that there is not limit.
+A value of 0 means that there is not limit (which is default).

 ##result_cutoff